WebAhead/master-reference/coursebook/week-5/project.md

 8) Consider a good server file structure based on what we have discussed over the week.

 9) Employ continuous intergration on your project with Travis or a similar tool.
-(If you decide to use Travis, we strongly recommend that you host this project in your own repo rather than in FAC11 to avoid all builds getting queued together)
+(If you decide to use Travis, we strongly recommend that you host this project in your own repo rather than in your cohort's FAC repository to avoid all builds getting queued together)

 10) Use CodeCov or a similar tool for test coverage.